TechnitiumSoftware/DnsServer/APIDOCS.md

 ### List Community App Repository Apps

 Lists apps available from all configured community (third-party) DNS App repositories.
-A repository is any HTTPS URL serving a JSON manifest in the same schema as the official DNS App Store.
-Each configured repository is fetched independently; if a repository is unreachable or returns invalid data, it is reported with an `error` and does not affect the other repositories' listings.
+A repository is any HTTPS URL serving a JSON manifest in the same schema as the official DNS App Store (a JSON array of app entries, or a single app entry as a bare JSON object).
+Each configured repository is fetched independently; if a repository is unreachable, returns invalid JSON, or has an unsupported JSON shape, it is reported with an `error` and does not affect the other repositories' listings.

+Unlike the official DNS App Store, apps installed from a community repository are **not** covered by the automatic update timer (`EnableAutomaticUpdate` DNS setting) — that timer only checks the official store.
+Updates for community apps must be applied manually via `downloadAndUpdate` after calling this endpoint to check for a newer version.

 URL:\
 `http://localhost:5380/api/apps/repositories/list`